vitalets/global-cache/README.md

 * Authenticate user only once
 * Populate a database only once
 * Reuse the state even if worker fails
-* Keep some value persistently to speed up subsequent test runs
+* Keep some values persistently to speed up subsequent test runs

 ## Installation